topo-gps/topo-gps-manual/en/extensions/height_extension.rst

    *With the height extension, crow fly planned routes will get a height profile.*

-In the example, a crow fly route is planned.
+In the example, a Crow fly route is planned.
 In the bottom the total ascent along the route is displayed.
 If you tap the total ascent the height profile will be displayed.

 .. _ss-height-profile-more-accurate: